cbornet/jetcd/docs/development.md

   - Prefer standard Java APIs and collections
   - Use Java's built-in functional interfaces and utilities

+- **Avoid grpc-java** (io.grpc)
+  - This project uses Vert.x gRPC, not grpc-java
+  - Use `io.vertx.grpc.client.GrpcClient` for gRPC operations
+  - Proto stubs are generated with Vert.x gRPC plugin

 ## Public API Design

 - **Public methods should use standard Java APIs**